emlama/sitemapper/README.md

-This is a fun side project that aims to make doing information architecture work easier.
-Currently it will crawl a site and cache all of its resources to disk.
+Sitemapper aims to be a reverse CMS.
+It will index and cache an entire site and then let an Information Architect build a sitemap, define what templates are being used throughout the site, and model the content.

 The end goal is to allow IA's to arrange a current website into a comprehensive sitemap, perform content inventories and possibly map a websites data into a structured dataset.